pol-sb/MDTraj/README.md

 - [@pol-sb](https://github.com/pol-sb)
 - [@Mtunica](https://github.com/Mtunica)

-See also the list of [contributors](https://github.com/Eines-Informatiques-Avancades/Project-I/contributors) who participated in this project.
+See also statistics about the [contributors](https://github.com/Eines-Informatiques-Avancades/Project-I/contributors) who participated in this project.